Do current observations support transient acceleration of our universe?: Observational data, methodology and constraints on the cosmographic parameters

 \begin{itemize}

-\item {\bf Hubble parameter measurements:}\\ The measurements of Hubble parameter at different redshifts during the evolution of the universe play a very crucial role to understand its evolution history.
-In this article we use the measurements of the Hubble parameter at different redshifts in a model independent way -- known as the cosmic chronometer approach.
+\item {\bf Hubble parameter measurements:} The measurements of Hubble parameter at different redshifts during the evolution of the universe play a very crucial role to understand its evolution history.
+In this article we use the measurements of the Hubble parameter at different redshifts in a model independent way, known as the cosmic chronometer approach.
 The cosmic chronometers (CC) are the most massive and passively evolving galaxies in the universe.
 The underlying mechanism to measure the Hubble parameter values at different redshifts is the following.
 One needs to determine the quantity $dz/dt$, where $z$ stands for the redshift, and using the relation one can estimate the value of the Hubble parameter at some specific redshift.
 The estimation of the differential $dz$ is acquired through the spectroscopic method with extremely high accuracy and the differential age evolution $dt$ of such galaxies can also be accurately measured.
 Thus, the measurements of the Hubble parameter are considered to be model independent.
 We refer to \cite{Moresco:2016mzx} for a detailed explanation of the techniques.
 In this work, we make use of $30$ measurements of the Hubble parameter spanned in the redshift interval $(0, 2)$ \cite{Moresco:2016mzx}.
 In this article we refer to this dataset as CC.

-\item {\bf Supernovae Type Ia:}\\ The expansion of our universe in an accelerating manner was first indicated through the observations of Supernovae Type Ia (SNIa).
+\item {\bf Supernovae Type Ia:} The expansion of our universe in an accelerating manner was first indicated through the observations of Supernovae Type Ia (SNIa).
 These are the geometric probes to understand the late time evolution of the universe and also known as the standard candles.
 There are different catalogues of SNIa.
 In the present article, we use the most recent compilation of SNIa, namely the Pantheon sample.
 This sample comprises of 1048 data points distributed in the redshift region $z \in [0.01, 2.3]$ ~\cite{Scolnic:2017caz}.

-\item {\bf $H_0$ from the Hubble Space Telescope:}\\ We also include a local measurement of the Hubble constant from the Hubble Space Telescope (HST) reporting $H_0 = 74.03 \pm 1.42$ km/s/Mpc at $68\%$ CL~\cite{Riess:2019cxk}.
+\item {\bf $H_0$ from the Hubble Space Telescope:} We also include a gaussian prior on the Hubble constant obtained from the Hubble Space Telescope yielding $H_0 = 74.03 \pm 1.42$ km/s/Mpc at $68\%$ CL~\cite{Riess:2019cxk}.
 In this article we refer to this dataset as HST.

 \end{itemize} \begingroup \squeezetable

 \endgroup

 With the above datasets at hand we now proceed to describe the underlying mechanism of constraining the cosmographic parameters.
 It is well known that for a spatially flat FLRW universe, the luminosity distance can be expanded using the redshift $z$ together with the cosmographic parameters as follows \begin{widetext}